-This is the second part in our “Reshaping Mobility Post-Pandemic” series, where we focus on how the micromobility space is reacting to the pandemic.
+Following the first part of our “Reshaping Mobility Post-Pandemic” series, we now focus on how the micromobility space is reacting to the pandemic.
 Overall, we see micromobility operators coming out stronger and users more likely to rely on micromobility services for transportation needs.

 As we are all well aware of, COVID-19 changed our behavior, risk perception and everyday-life to a degree that we haven’t witnessed for quite some time.
 This opinion piece will focus on the facts how our mobility patterns changed since the start of the pandemic, where we stand at the moment and why micromobility is currently on the path to become stronger afterwards.

 How mobility patterns changed in the phases of shock and adaptation